immich-app/immich/docs/docs/features/hardware-transcoding.md

 Once this is done, you can continue to step 3 of "Basic Setup".

-#### Immich Docker for Intel QuickSync - Unraid Setup
+#### Intel QuickSync

 1. Unraid > Docker > (Stop) Immich container > Edit
-2. Scroll down and select "Add another path..etc..device"
+2. Scroll down and select `Add another Path, Port, Variable, Label or Device`
-3. In the popup drop down menu select Device
+3. In the drop-down menu, select `Device` and an entry with any name and the value `/dev/dri`.

-    Name - dev/dri (you are free to put whatever you want) Value - /dev/dri/

-4. In the Immich web interface : Administration > Settings (left side panel) > Video Transcoding > Hardware Acceleration
-5. Select - Acceleration Api (QuickSync) then in the "PREFERRED HARDWARE DEVICE FOR TRANSCODING" field you can leave that auto
+4. Continue to step 4 of "Basic Setup".

 #### All-In-One - Unraid Setup